Move Welcome to Omarchy

 Fingerprint authentication

 A lot of laptops, like my beloved Framework 13, come with a fingerprint sensor to do authentication.
-You can use this with Omarchy by running Setup > Security > Fingerprint in the Omarchy menu (Super + Alt + Space
+You can use this with Omarchy by running Setup > Security > Fingerprint in the Omarchy menu (Super + Alt + Space).
+That'll install the fingerprint package, collect your print, verify it, and you'll be set to go using your fingerprint to unlock from the lock screen (which you can trigger with Super + Escape), enter sudo mode, and authorize system prompts.

 You can remove the fingerprint authentication under Remove > Fingerprint in the Omarchy menu.